 We examine China’s committed agricultural purchases under the phase one trade deal and whether it can fulfill those commitments.
-To understand the competitiveness of US agricultural exports to China, we review China’s agricultural imports from the United States and other countries up to the second quarter of 2020, review tariffs charged on US products, and compare the FOB and CIF prices of major agricultural commodities from the United States and its major competitors.
-We use prior seasonal patterns and advanced sales of key commodities to predict China’s agricultural imports from the United States for the rest of 2020 and its remaining trade deal obligations.
+We review China’s agricultural imports from the United States up to the third quarter of 2020 and use prior seasonal patterns and advanced sales of key commodities to predict China’s agricultural imports from the United States for the rest of 2020 and its remaining trade deal obligations.
 We focus on corn, soybeans, cotton, sorghum, pork, beef, poultry, and ethanol.
-We pay special attention to China’s surging corn imports as of August 31, 2020, and discuss the possibility of it exceeding the tariff rate quota of 7.2 million metric tons and granting additional import quota to meet corn demand for the rest of the 2020 calendar year.
+We also examine China’s agricultural imports from non-US countries, compare the FOB and CIF prices of major agricultural commodities from the United States and its major competitors, and review tariffs charged on US products to understand the competitiveness of US agricultural exports to China.

-Given China’s rising domestic food prices and above-average rainfall and rising floodwaters, it has an enormous import demand for agricultural imports.
-In the first half of 2020, China’s total agricultural imports reached $80.7 billion, a 33% increase from the $60.7 billion in the first half of 2017.
-However, China sourced 90% of its agricultural imports from non-US sources in the first half of 2020, which, in part, reflects a continued diversification away from US agricultural imports before and during the trade war.
-Specifically, in the first six months of 2020, China imported 93% of its corn from Ukraine and 72% of its soybeans from Brazil.
+In the first three quarters of 2020, China’s total agricultural imports reached $124.4 billion, a 32% increase from the $93.9 billion in the first three quarters of 2017.
+However, China sourced 89% of its agricultural imports from non-US sources in the first three quarters of 2020, which, in part, reflects a continued diversification away from US agricultural imports before and during the trade war.
+Specifically, in the first three quarters of 2020, China imported 74% of its corn from Ukraine and 75% of its soybeans from Brazil.
 However, this indicates there is still a lot of room for US corn and soybean exports to China in the following months.
-While the United States accounted for 97% of China’s sorghum imports in June 2020, US meat products face strong competition from the EU, Brazil, Australia, and Argentina.
-In the first six months of 2020, the EU accounted for 57% of China’s pork imports, and Brazil, Australia, and Argentina accounted for 72.7% of China’s beef imports.
+While the United States accounted for 95% of China’s sorghum imports as of September 2020, US meat products face strong competition from the EU, Brazil, Australia, and Argentina.
+In the first three quarters of 2020, the EU accounted for 58% of China’s pork imports, and Brazil, Australia, and Argentina accounted for 74% of China’s beef imports.

-Analysis of the monthly FOB and CIF prices of China’s agricultural imports from the United States and its major competitors shows that the FOB prices of US corn, soybeans, and pork are comparable to that of Ukraine corn, Brazil soybeans, and EU pork.
+We also analyze monthly FOB and CIF prices of China’s agricultural imports from the United States and its major competitors and find that the FOB prices of US corn, soybeans, and pork are comparable to that of Ukraine corn, Brazil soybeans, and EU pork.
 However, the CIF prices of US corn and soybeans are higher than the CIF prices of Ukraine corn and Brazil soybeans due to higher transportation costs and retaliatory tariffs that China imposed on the United States.
+In addition, the recent depreciation of the Brazil real coupled with the strengthening of the US dollar significantly boosted the price competitiveness of Brazil soybeans.
 Due to the tariff exemptions since March 2020, the gap between US corn and soybeans and Ukraine corn and Brazil soybeans have been dwindling, creating more room for China to import US corn and soybeans in the following months.
 In addition, since the beginning of 2020, US pork CIF prices have been lower than those of EU pork, indicating that US pork is gaining competitiveness over EU pork.
 However, the FOB price of US beef is much higher than that of Brazil beef, in part because US beef is grain fed.